EEricHwang/EEricHwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at the [<strong> School of Aeronautics and Astronautics at Purdue University</strong>](https://engineering.purdue.edu/AAE), advised by Dr. Inseok Hwang.
-I am interested in developing safety-critical and energy-aware control strategies for multi-agent cyber-physical systems.
+I am interested in developing <strong>safety-critical</strong> and <strong>energy-aware</strong> control strategies for multi-agent cyber-physical systems.

 <hr>
 <div style="text-align:center;">